Murder for sale

 'It's not abnormal to be interested in true crime'

 Bill Shafer has been collecting art produced by notorious criminals for 18 years.
 He now runs California’s Hyaena Gallery in California that buys and sells art by criminals in addition to surrealist and ‘outsider’ works.
-At the time of going to press, Hyaena was selling scorpions made from yarn by Charles Manson for between US$1,600 and US$2,700 and John Wayne Gacy ‘clown’ paintings from US$2,200 to US$3,500.
+At the time of going to press, Hyaena was selling knitted wool scorpions by Charles Manson for between US$1,600 and US$2,700 and John Wayne Gacy ‘clown’ paintings from US$2,200 to US$3,500.

-“I’ve had exhibitions of true crime art and I try to handle them very responsibly so as not to have the stigma of exploitation of sensationalism attached to what I do,” Shafer says.
+“I’ve had exhibitions of true crime art and I try to handle them responsibly to avoid the stigma of sensationalism,” Shafer says.
 “Quite honestly, it’s not abnormal to be interested in true crime.
-It’s not a glorification of the killer, more a reminder that it’s natural to be fascinated by the macabre in a psychological sense.
-This fascination is reflected in our demand for true crime dramas and forensics documentaries on television.”
+It’s not a glorification of the killer, more a reminder that it’s natural to be fascinated by the macabre.
+This fascination is reflected in our demand for true crime dramas and television documentaries.”

-The gallery owner says that true crime artworks represent the way in which the cult of celebrity extends easily to notorious killers.
-“Sensational cases create a mythology and place people like Manson or Gacy on an iconic pedestal,” Shafer says.
-“This allows unskilled artwork created by someone like Gacy to be worth more than our most talented trained artists.”
+The gallery owner says that true crime artworks represent the way in which the cult of celebrity extends to notorious killers.
+“Sensational cases create a mythology that puts people like Manson or Gacy on an iconic pedestal,” Shafer says.
+“This means unskilled artwork by someone like Gacy is worth more than our most talented trained artists.”

 'Is watching a documentary on serial killers offensive?'